-Dashboard macros are useful for inserting the names of changing project elements into dashboard text or for embedding web content in dashboards that exhibit dynamic behavior.
+Dashboard macros are useful for inserting the names of changing workspace elements into dashboard text or for embedding web content in dashboards that exhibit dynamic behavior.
+The macros act as placeholders that are automatically replaced by dynamic workspace values.

-Macros are always surrounded by percent symbols (%).
-Macros act as placeholders that are automatically replaced by dynamic project values.
-You can use macros in the URLs of embedded web content and, in some cases, dashboard text boxes.
-For reference information on dashboard macros, see Dashboard Macro Reference.
+You can use macros in the URLs of embedded web content widgets and, in some cases, dashboard text boxes.

-When used in iframe URLs, dashboard macros can pass project parameters, such as the current value of a dashboard filter, to another webpage that embeds a GoodData dashboard.
-Macros can also be used for synchronizing aspects of two dashboards where one dashboard is embedded within another.
+When used in iframe URLs, the dashboard macros can pass workspace parameters, such as the current value of a dashboard filter, to another web page that embeds a GoodData dashboard.
+The macros can also be used for synchronizing aspects of two dashboards where one dashboard is embedded within another.

 Dashboard Text Boxes

-In some cases, you can also use macros to insert dynamic project values into dashboard text boxes (headline, sub-headline, description).
+In some cases, you can also use the macros to insert dynamic workspace values into dashboard text boxes (headline, sub-headline, description).

 For more information about how to add a text box to a dashboard, see Creating a Dashboard.